Well-posedness of Dean-Kawasaki Equation with Singular Interactions: Approximation equation

-\end{proof} \begin{remark} According to Theorem \ref{the-6.4}, there exists a new stochastic basis $( \tilde{\Omega},\tilde{\mathcal{F}},\{\tilde{\mathcal{F}}(t)\}_{t\in[0,T]},\tilde{\mathbb{P}})$, a Brownian motion $\tilde{W}^F$ and a process $\tilde{\rho}$ satisfy the approximating equation \eqref{eq-5.1}.
-We point out that the result of Theorem \ref{the-6.4} is the starting point to prove the existence of probabilistically strong solution to (\ref{eq-1.1}).
-Concretely, we will apply Lemma \ref{lem-8.1} below to the probabilistically weak solution constructed in Theorem \ref{the-6.4} to find a solution living in the original probability space.
+Moreover, $\hat{\rho}^{n,\gamma}$ satisfies \eqref{eq-5.3} with respect to the new stochastic basis $(\hat{\Omega},\hat{\mathcal{F}},\{\hat{\mathcal{F}}(t)\}_{t\in[0,T]},\hat{\mathbb{P}},\hat{W}^F)$. {The method employed here is standard (see, for instance, \cite[Proposition 5.4]{DG20}), thus we omit the details.} \end{proof} \begin{remark} The result of Theorem \ref{the-6.4} is the starting point to prove the existence of the probabilistically strong solution to (\ref{eq-1.1}).
+Concretely, we will apply Lemma \ref{lem-8.1} to the probabilistically weak solution constructed in Theorem \ref{the-6.4} to find a solution living in the original probability space.
 Since the conditions of Lemma \ref{lem-8.1} are in the sense of distribution, it is not necessary to emphasize the difference between the original probability space and the new one.
-Thus, with a little abuse of notations, the probability space, the Brownian motion and the weak solution are still denoted by $( \Omega,\mathcal{F},\{\mathcal{F}(t)\}_{t\in[0,T]},\mathbb{P})$, $W^F$ and $\rho$, respectively. \end{remark}
+Thus, with a little abuse of notations, the probability space, the Brownian motion and the weak solution in Theorem \ref{the-6.4} are still denoted by $( \Omega,\mathcal{F},\{\mathcal{F}(t)\}_{t\in[0,T]},\mathbb{P})$, $W^F$ and $\rho^{n,\gamma}$, respectively. \end{remark}